 With worldwide operating authority, Kalitta has flown to every continent and almost every nation on the planet.
 We have transported virtually every type of cargo imaginable: a weather station, live rockets, oil field equipment, explosive material, penguins, and even whales.

-Since MedFlight operations began in 1985, Kalitta Charters has remained dedicated to providing the safest, most reliable and affordable flying experience for its customers.
-Kalitta Charters’ MedFlight division provides services to a diverse commercial customer base, including the U.S. Department of Defense, Air Ambulance Specialists, Shriners Hospital for Children, Akron Children’s Hospital, Children’s Hospital of Michigan, MedCorp, and Cleveland Metro Life Flight, to name a few.
+Since MedFlight operations began in 1985, Kalitta Charters remained dedicated to providing the safest, most reliable and affordable flying experience for its customers.
+Kalitta Charters’ MedFlight division provided services to a diverse commercial customer base, including the U.S. Department of Defense, Air Ambulance Specialists, Shriners Hospital for Children, Akron Children’s Hospital, Children’s Hospital of Michigan, MedCorp, and Cleveland Metro Life Flight, to name a few.